Arbuthnott, Bervie & Kinneff Parish Church: Bervie Church

 Inverbervie is the largest church within the parish with around 70 people attending worship every Sunday.
 The current church building, located in the centre of town, opened in 1837.
 The pipe organ was installed in 1904 and new stained glass doors designed by the pupils of Bervie School were added to mark the millennium.
-Services are held every Sunday at 11am.
-Each Sunday, there is a praise group leading some of the sung worship, as well as activities for toddlers, children and teenagers.

 Kinneff Church

 Kinneff, despite its relatively small size, is home to two church buildings.
 The Kinneff Old Church, now owned and managed by Kinneff Old Church Trust, as well as the newer Kinneff Church, built originally as a Free Church.
 The former was closed in the middle of the 20th Century.
 After a congregational meeting in April 2010 it was decided to close the newer Kinneff Church also.
 Kinneff Church closed on Sunday 13 June 2010, and has now been converted into residential housing.

-Gourdon Mission Hall

-The Gourdon Mission Hall has had very close ties to Bervie parish.
-The small coastal village is located just south of Bervie.
-Services are usually held at the Mission Hall every Sunday at 6pm, though from 31 October 2021, the time moved to 3pm as a trial period during the winter months.
-The parish minister takes one service a month with a variety of guest speakers from churches in the wider Aberdeenshire and Angus, as well as from ABK Church itself, preaching the rest of the time.

-Church buildings

-As well as the three churches the church also owns several other buildings in Inverbervie.
-The Church Centre (formerly the manse) is next to the main church building.
-It contains several meeting rooms as well as a fully equipped office.
-The main meeting room contains modern digital technology and kitchen facilities.
-The Herd Centre (formerly the YWCA Hall) is at the bottom of Townhead.
-The centre has a large hall as well as a fully equipped kitchen.
-The Manse can be located in West Park housing estate on the edge of Inverbervie.